-§ 10112.
+1 In cases involving a common question of law or fact, when there are multiple 2 petitioners and/or multiple respondents, the disputes, controversies, and issues shall 3 be consolidated into a single arbitration proceeding.
+4 (a) A person who is not a party to the arbitration may join in the 5 arbitration at the request of any party with all the rights and 6 obligations of the original parties.
+Each party to an arbitration under 7 this chapter is deemed to be bound by the joinder of a new party.
+8 § 10112.
 Offer of Reparation.
-Prior to the institution of a proceeding or claim, or Pre-Screening Complaint by a patient, any offer of reparations and all communications incidental thereto made in writing to a patient by a health professional or health care institution are privileged and may not be used by any party to establish the liability or measure of damages attributable to the offeror.

-- (a) Such an offer shall provide that a patient has thirty (30) days to accept or reject the offer, or such lesser period of time as may be necessitated by the condition or health of the patient. - (b) After any rejection or the lapse of the applicable time, any party may file a Pre-Screening Complaint pursuant to this chapter demand arbitration. - (c) Any such offer to a patient shall include a statement that the patient may consult legal counsel before rejecting or accepting the offer. - (d) In a case where a potential claim is identified by a health professional or health care institution where reparations, in its judgment, are not appropriate, the professional or institution may, at its option, file a demand for arbitration file a Pre-Screening Complaint which demand shall identify the potential claim and deny liability.
+Prior to the institution of a proceeding or 9 claim, or Pre-Screening Complaint by a patient, any offer of reparations and all 10 communications incidental thereto made in writing to a patient by a health 11 professional or health care institution are privileged and may not be used by any 12 party to establish the liability or measure of damages attributable to the offeror.
+13 (a) Such an offer shall provide that a patient has thirty (30) days to 14 accept or reject the offer, or such lesser period of time as may be necessitated 15 by the condition or health of the patient.
+16 (b) After any rejection or the lapse of the applicable time, any party 17 may file a Pre-Screening Complaint pursuant to this chapter demand 18 arbitration.
+19 (c) Any such offer to a patient shall include a statement that the patient 20 may consult legal counsel before rejecting or accepting the offer.
+21 (d) In a case where a potential claim is identified by a health 22 professional or health care institution where reparations, in its judgment, are 23 not appropriate, the professional or institution may, at its option, file a demand 24 for arbitration file a Pre-Screening Complaint which demand shall identify the 25 potential claim and deny liability.
+26 § 10113.

-§ 10113.
 Appointment of Guardian Ad Litem.

-(a) When a minor, or an insane or incompetent person is a petitioner, he must appear either by general guardian or a Guardian Ad Litem appointed by the Superior Court of Guam.
-A Guardian Ad Litem may be appointed in a claim for arbitration under this chapter when it is deemed by a judge of the Superior Court of Guam expedient to represent the minor, insane, or incompetent person in the arbitration proceeding, notwithstanding he may have a general guardian and may have appeared by him.
+(a) When a minor, or an insane or incompetent person is a claimant petitioner, he must appear either by general guardian or a Guardian Ad Litem appointed by a Court of competent jurisdiction the Superior Court of Guam.
+A Guardian Ad Litem may be appointed in a claim for arbitration under this ehapter when it is deemed by a judge of such Court the Superior Court of Guam to be expedient to represent the minor, insane, or incompetent person in the arbitration proceeding, notwithstanding he may have a general guardian and may have appeared by him.
 The general guardian or Guardian Ad Litem so appearing for an infant, insane or incompetent person in any arbitration proceeding shall have the power to compromise the same and to agree to any settlement or decision of the arbitrators to be entered therein against his ward, subject to the approval of the Judge. a majority of the arbitrators.